Livestock, Livelihoods and Health

 Dates: 2014 – 2018

-The programme is undertaking three inter-connected research projects exploring zoonoses in Arusha region, in northern Tanzania.
-These seek to increase our understanding of:
+The programme undertook three inter-connected research projects exploring zoonoses in Arusha region, in northern Tanzania.
+These sought to increase our understanding of:

 • The social, environmental and economic factors causing three zoonotic diseases (brucellosis, Q fever and Rift Valley fever) in livestock and people.